PIERS LANE

 Being bereaved is a strange and sometimes frightening world to live in, and often people feel lost and do not know what to do.
 If you are struggling right now, here are five things that might help:

 1. Breathe deeply.
 Try counting to four slowly as you breathe in, and then holding for a count of two, and then out for a count of four.
 Pause for a count of two before breathing in again.
 Do this for a few minutes, trying to concentrate mainly on how your breathing feels, rather than on anything else.
-If this seems hard to do, don't worry .
+If this seems hard to do, don't worry - just try and breath more calmly .

 2. Get some fresh air.
 If you are able, go for a walk, perhaps to the park if you have one nearby or into the countryside.
 Any form of exercise is helpful.